 2. Will converting from FAT32 to NTFS erase data?

-If you choose using CMD convert command line convert G: /fs:ntfs (G is the drive letter of target device) or using the Convert to NTFS feature in EaseUS Partition Master, your data will be securely saved on the device.
+If you choose to use CMD convert command line convert G: /fs:ntfs (G is the drive letter of the target device) or use the Convert to NTFS feature in EaseUS Partition Master, your data will be securely saved on the device.
 No data will be erased.

 However, if you prefer to use the formatting method, your saved data on the target device will be formatted.
 To avoid this issue, you should always remember to back up your valuable files in advance.